 Examples of the physical characteristics for MH Advantage include

 specific architectural and aesthetic features such as distinctive roof treatments (eaves and higher pitch roofline), lower profile foundation, garages or carports, porches, and dormers;

 construction elements including durability features, such as durable siding materials; and

 energy efficiency standards (minimum energy ratings apply).

 Fannie Mae has agreements with manufacturers of homes intended to qualify for MH Advantage based on specific design criteria.
-The agreement allows the manufacturers to apply an MH Advantage Sticker to homes that meet the design criteria.
+The agreement allows the manufacturers to apply an MH Advantage Sticker to multi-width manufactured homes that meet the design criteria.
 With the exception of the lender requirements outlined below, lenders will not be required to independently determine the property’s eligibility for MH Advantage.